 University of Sydney

-The University of Sydney is the current lead university-specific cluster because the live site already carries a strong USYD late discontinuation guide and the process language is specific enough to justify a dedicated hub.
+The University of Sydney remains the lead preserved university cluster because the live site already carries a strong USYD late discontinuation guide and the process language is specific enough to justify a dedicated hub.

 This hub is for students whose problem is no longer generic.
 If the wording on your portal, refusal, or university form is institution-specific, you usually need a guide that stays close to that local process while still linking back to the broader service category and evidence rules.